BeReyes1/CMPM121-D3/PLAN.md

 - [x] Be able to move play, cell by cell
 - [x] Create a dynamic grid that updates via moving
 - [x] Add a victory condition

+## D3.c: Object Persistence

+Key technical challenge: Can I use the flyweight and memento patterns to remove and store data?
+Key gameplay challenge: Can cells reload their token state when reappearing on screen?

+### Steps C

+- [x] Have objects persist through flyweight+memento patterns through map
+- [x] Update gameplay conditions